calaldees/blog/softwareEnginering/CodeReviewProcess.md

 (Side note: the ticket is written as a story requirement and will have been deliberately crafted to remove implementation directives)

-* The prelimer's decide on
+* The prelimers decide on
-    * Class's to create?
+    * Classes to create?
     * Likely files to be edited?
     * Any possible overlap with any other tickets in this sprint? (should have been covered at sprint planning, prelim with developers on overlap)
     * Expected algorithm or query structure?